SystemsApproach/private5g/arch.rst

 continue to evolve so as to better match the connectionless assumptions of the Internet protocols that typically run on top of it.

+We conclude this overview of the Mobile Core by returning to the role it plays in implementing a *global* mobile network.
+It is probably already clear that each MNO implements a database of subscriber information, allowing it to map an IMSI to a profile that records what services (roaming, data plane, hot spot support) the subscriber is paying for.
+This record also includes the international phone number for the device.
+How this database is realized is an implementation choice (of which we'll see an example in Chapter 5), but 3GPP defines an interface by which one Mobile Core (running on behalf of one MNO) queries another Mobile Core (running on behalf of some other MNO), to map between the IMSI, the phone number, and the subscriber profile.

 2.5 Managed Cloud Service
 -------------------------